1 Introduction

 Pushing Save will immediately update the voice keyer configuration and enable its use if desired.

-ezDV has the ability to report its current state to the FreeDV Reporter spotting service.
+ezDV has the ability to report its current state to the FreeDV Reporter and PSK Reporter spotting services.
 Operation of this feature can be done through the Reporting tab:

-When configured with a callsign and grid square, ezDV will automatically connect to FreeDV Reporter if it has access to an internet connection and is able to connect to a supported radio over Wi-Fi.
-You can also force a connection to FreeDV Reporter for radios without Wi-Fi support by checking the “Force reporting without radio connection” checkbox and manually entering the current frequency.
+When configured with a callsign and grid square, ezDV will automatically connect to FreeDV Reporter and PSK Reporter if it has access to an internet connection and is able to connect to a supported radio.
+You can also force a connection to both servies for radios without network support by checking the “Force reporting without radio connection” checkbox and manually entering the current frequency.

 Once connected to FreeDV Reporter, a new row will appear corresponding to your connection:

-The following can be updated in the Reporting tab to operate FreeDV Reporter reporting:
+The following can be updated in the Reporting tab to operate reporting:

 4.6 Configuring Wi-Fi

-The Wi-Fi tab allows configuration of ezDV’s Wi-Fi connection:
+The Network tab allows configuration of ezDV’s Wi-Fi connection:

 The following can be configured in this screen: